Silvis, Illinois

 Silvis is a city in Rock Island County, Illinois, United States.
 It is part of a larger metropolitan area known as the Quad Cities.
 The Quad Cities Metropolitan Area is situated across four counties in Illinois and Iowa.
-It is located 4 mi from the intersection of Interstate 80 and Interstate 88, 165 mi west of Chicago, and 165 mi east of Des Moines.
-It sits next to East Moline and Moline, Illinois.
+It is located 4 mi from the interchange of I-80 and I-88, 165 mi west of Chicago, and 165 mi east of Des Moines.
+It sits next to East Moline and Moline.

+As of the 2020 census, Silvis had a population of 8,003.

 Silvis is near two major medical centers, including a critical access center.
 Silvis also has two community college districts, a liberal arts college, a public university auxiliary campus, two private universities, and two extension services in the area.

 History

 The City of Silvis (initially named Pleasant Valley) was incorporated in 1906.
 The city took its name from Richard Shippen Silvis, one of the original settlers whose family operated the Silvis Mining Company.
 Some older sources give the alternate spelling of "Sylvis" although this spelling is not regularly used today.